 - Coat Cupcake liners using a Pastry Brush and after coating all the liners refrigerate those along with the mold for around 20 minutes.

 - Now coat each Cupcake liner with melted chocolate and again refrigerate to set the chocolate.

 - If required coat Cupcake liners one more time with Chocolate and refrigerate.

 - [url href="https://kitchenofdebjani.com/wp-content/uploads/2016/03/Chocolate-Cups-300x153.jpg"][/url]

 - Make a smooth puree of two Ripe Mangoes using a food processor and strain the puree using a strainer.

-- I’ve added 2 Tbsp.
-Icing Sugar in Mango Puree to make it a bit sweeter since I’ve used Lyangra variety of Mango which is not typically sweet.
+- I’ve added 2 tablespoon Icing Sugar in Mango Puree to make it a bit sweeter since I’ve used Lyangra variety of Mango which is not typically sweet.

 - Refrigerate Mango Puree for around 10 minutes.

 - Refrigerate Whipping cream before using it for around 30 minutes along with the Bowl and even the whipping attachment.